cognitedata/cognite-sdk-js/CONTRIBUTING.md

 git push
 ```

+If you want to push the empty commit to master via a pull request,
+use a squash merge (not rebase+ff).
+Otherwise GitHub will ignore the empty PR.

 Also, keep in mind that the `[release]` commit has to be the HEAD of
 main, and travis only runs on the HEAD.
 If HEAD has changed by the time
 the versioning happens, travis will fail.